dmytrostriletskyi/8-bit-computer-memory-init/README.md

 ![](/assets/execution-on-powering.gif)

+*This picture is the animated picture, wait for it.*

 ## Motivation

 The goal of the project is to have an option of hanging the 8-bit computer on a wall, connect it to a power supply and